0xjudd/DarkFalconv2/README.md

  Usage
  -----
- Full usage information can be found at this blog post here: <INSERT BLOG LINK.>
+ Full usage information can be found at this blog post here: https://security-storm.squarespace.com/playbook/2019/5/3/automating-firedrill-adsim-configuration-with-infernoauger

  Below is a quick run down on how to use each module: